-14 best places to celebrate Lunar New Year
+13 great places to celebrate Lunar New Year

 Macau may be best known as a gambling mecca -- the Las Vegas of the South China Sea -- but the city has been upgrading its family-friendly entertainment offerings in recent years.

-Studio City is one of the latest integrated resorts to open in the gaming capital and features a 4D Batman simulator ride and a 40,000-square-foot Warner Bros-themed amusement center.
+Studio City is one of several integrated resorts to open in the gaming capital and features a 4D Batman simulator ride and a 40,000-square-foot Warner Bros-themed amusement center.

 The number eight in Chinese holds a special significance since the word has a similar pronunciation to the word for "wealth."